Remanence

 Remanence or remanent magnetization or residual magnetism is the magnetization left behind in a ferromagnetic material (such as iron) after an external magnetic field is removed.
 Colloquially, when a magnet is "magnetized", it has remanence.
 The remanence of magnetic materials provides the magnetic memory in magnetic storage devices, and is used as a source of information on the past Earth's magnetic field in paleomagnetism.
-The word remanence is from remanent + -ence, meaning "that which remains".
+The word remanence is derived from remanent, meaning "that which remains".